viamrobotics/docs/docs/components/gripper/_index.md

 Grippers provide an API for opening and closing a device.

-If you have a robotic grasping device that can open and close, use a _gripper_ component.
+If you have a robotic grasping device that can open and close, use a gripper component.

 ## Available models

-To use a robotic gripper, you have to add it to your machine's configuration.
+To use a robotic gripper, you need to add it to your machine's configuration.
 Go to your machine's **CONFIGURE** page, and add a model that supports your gripper.

 The following list shows you the available gripper models.